Circuit compression for 2D quantum dynamics

 Further, in Ref.~\cite{zhang2024scalable}, the authors leveraged this insight, introducing a scalable VQC framework by combining tensor-network techniques with the QML cost function.
 They showed that, for shallow $U$, this approach enabled rapid classical simulation via matrix product states (MPS) for 1D and quasi-1D systems, achieving significant compression—up to a factor of 10 reduction in required gate resources compared to Trotterization methods.
 It has been shown that one could then repeatedly apply these compressed circuits to reliably generate long-time evolutions, just as in Trotterization~\cite{gibbs2024dynamical,zhang2024scalable}.

 In this work, we take a substantial leap forward by extending these machine-learning-inspired VQC techniques to large two-dimensional lattice systems.
-Specifically, we integrate this machine learning approach with Pauli propagation (PP) and employ a locality-based formalism in the cost function that perfectly matches the sparsity required by PP. We benchmark our algorithm across various lattice geometries, including heavy-hex~\cite{hetenyi2024creating} and conventional $2$D square lattices, with dimensions as large as $ 30 \times 30 $ and report orders-of-magnitude improvements in accuracy at comparable resource expenditures.
+Specifically, we integrate this machine learning approach with Pauli propagation (PP) and employ a locality-based formalism in the cost function that perfectly matches the sparsity required by PP. Moreover, we develop a PP truncation scheme that is particularly suitable for simulating dynamics.
+We benchmark our algorithm across various lattice geometries, including heavy-hex~\cite{hetenyi2024creating} and conventional $2$D square lattices, with dimensions as large as $ 30 \times 30 $ and report consistent observation of orders-of-magnitude improvements in accuracy at comparable resource expenditures, which is especially pronounce when the Hamiltonian is time-dependent, as the Trotterization performs poorly.
 We show that our approach is a useful tool in dynamics simulations with current quantum hardware by implementing the dynamics of a cloud of hard-core bosons to high accuracy on the Quantinuum H1 chip and reaching accuracy far beyond Trotterization.
-As another example, for the quantum dynamics simulations conducted in recent work by Quantinuum~\cite{haghshenas2025digitalquantummagnetismfrontier}, we estimate that our methodology can achieve equivalent accuracy with roughly 70\% of the gate count required by the standard Trotterization approach in Ref.~\cite{haghshenas2025digitalquantummagnetismfrontier}.